-Whether for sport or for food, hunting if left unregulated can lead to extinction of certain animals.
-Putting up certain duration when people can participate in hunting not only saves the wild life but also lets people enjoy themselves.
-Hunting seasons tells people when they can kill certain animals and is therefore the solution to the extinction problem.
+Whether for sport or for food, hunting if left unregulated can lead to the extinction of certain animals.
+Putting up a certain duration when people can participate in hunting not only saves wildlife but also lets people enjoy themselves.
+Hunting seasons tells people when they can kill certain animals and is, therefore, the solution to the extinction problem.

 In the USA, the government has set different seasons for hunting different types of animals in different states.
 The penalties for breaking these hunting laws also differ with each state.
 They range from paying a variety of fines to having your licensed revoked depending on the level of violation.

 One of the rules during these seasons is the specification of the type of weapon to be used during hunting.
 One cannot use a rifle to hunt a deer when the law says it’s a bow season.
 This applies to all types of animals regardless of the state.
 People have to use a specified tool at a specific time.

 Even though it may be the right time, one cannot take part in the activity without proper documentation regardless of the residency status.
 You have to get a hunting license and carry it with you throughout the period whether you’re a resident or non-resident.
 In most cases, the states set an age limit one has to meet when getting the license.
 You have to use your identity and give correct details otherwise; you may be fined or jailed.
 Some states offer youth hunting licenses for younger individuals so it’s better to check with your respective state.

 One must undergo a training course to be qualified for a license.
 Failure to meet this requirement hinders you from participating.